HalcyonsDev/HalcyonsDev/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=44944A&lines=Telegram:+@halcyyy)](https://t.me/halcyyy)

-I am learning Java development<br>
+- 👋 I'm Halcyon, Java Backend Developer
-I really love coding and spend hours on the computer.<br>
+- 💻 I really love coding and spend hours on the computer
-Now I study different libraries and do mini-projects<br>
+- ☘️ Now I study Spring Framework and working on pet-projects
-Learning Spring Framework<br>
+- 🌐 You can contact me in a telegram